laulysta/qjobCommandLauncher/docs/source/usage.rst

 In order to understand the contents of the generated folders/files, it's good to know how ``smart-dispatch`` deals with **commands** that a user requests to launch on the cluster:

-* Each invokation of ``smart-dispatch`` creates a so-called **batch** of **jobs**.
-Smart Dispatch will do its best to create as many simultaneous jobs so as to effecitvely utilze the allocated resources.
+* Smart Dispatch will distribute commands to jobs such that each of the latter uses an entire node.
+Jobs may run many commands concurrently if necessary to use a maximum number of cores and GPUs.
+The distribution is based on number of cores per node / per command and number of GPUs per node / per command.

 * Each job is basically a single PBS file that is run by the queue management system on the cluster (either ``msub`` or ``qsub``).
-* A job spawns mulitple concurrent **workers** that all cooperate to execute the requested commands.
+* A job spawns multiple concurrent **workers** that all cooperate to execute the requested commands.
-* Each worker (basically, a python script) is executing commands sequentially.
+* Each worker is executing commands sequentially.

 A typical hierarchy of ``./SMART_DISPATCH_LOGS/{batch_id}/`` should look like this: ::